-The Youth Service has also developed various projects which target hard-to-reach, vulnerable or disadvantaged young people.
+The Youth Service has also developed various projects which target hard-to-reach, vulnerable or disadvantaged young people:

-- The Street Based Youth Work team working with young people who are not attracted to existing youth provision. - Following a service review in 2008, the Youth Service has also begun to work with lesbian, gay, bisexual or transgender young people in Jersey, offering support and promoting wider understanding and awareness.

-• The Youth Inclusion Project provides access to youth service provision for young people with a disability.
+- The Street Based Youth Work team works with young people who are not attracted to existing youth provision. - The Youth Service works with lesbian, gay, bisexual or transgender young people in Jersey, offering support and promoting wider understanding and awareness. - The Youth Inclusion Project provides access to youth service provision for young people with a disability.